sineemore/sxinit/README.md

 	 The suid rights of sxinit are droppped, as soon the xserver runs.

-	 (todo) When there's no /home/user/.xinitrc file present, or the scripts exits with an error (>0), the default /etc/X11/xinitrc script is executed.
+	 (todo) When there's no /home/user/.xinitrc file present, or the script exits with an error (>0), the default /etc/X11/xinitrc script is executed.

 	 Wrote the configuration file to (optionally) compile sxinit with the devel branch of minilib (github.com/michael105/minilib) statically (2.9kB).

-I still do have some cleanup and testing to do.
+Still have some cleanup and testing to do.